Charles Grey, 2nd Earl Grey1

 Edmund Dudley

-Edmund Dudley was the son of John Dudley and Elizabeth Bramshot.
-He was born circa 1462.
-He married Elizabeth Grey, 6th Baroness Lisle, daughter of Edward Grey, 1st Viscount Lisle and Elizabeth Talbot, Baroness Lisle, circa 1495.1 He died on 18 August 1510 at Tower Hill, The City, London, England, beheaded.
-He was buried at Church of Blackfriars, England.
+Edmund Dudley was born circa 1462.
+He was the son of John Dudley and Elizabeth Bramshot.
+He married, firstly, Anne Windsor, daughter of Thomas Windsor.
+He married, secondly, Elizabeth Grey, 6th Baroness Lisle, daughter of Edward Grey, 1st Viscount Lisle and Elizabeth Talbot, Baroness Lisle, between 1500 and 1503.1 He died on 18 August 1510 at Tower Hill, The City, London, EnglandG, beheaded.2 He was buried at Church of Blackfriars, EnglandG.

 Children of Edmund Dudley and Elizabeth Grey, 6th Baroness Lisle